 |We've detected that you're using an ad content blocking browser plug-in or feature.
 Ads provide a critical source of revenue to the continued operation of Silicon Investor.
 We ask that you disable ad blocking while on Silicon Investor in the best interests of our community.
 If you are not using an ad blocker but are still receiving this message, make sure your browser's tracking protection is set to the 'standard' level.|

-Cloud computing, while not a new concept, is emerging as one of the next big trends in information technology.
-Recent software and hardware developments and the ubiquitous availability of broadband services have made cloud computing a potentially disruptive concept.
+Cloud computing, while not a new concept, has emerged to become the dominant trend in information technology.
+Recent software and hardware developments and the ubiquitous availability of broadband services have made cloud computing a disruptive force.

->

-> It is a style of computing where massively scalable IT-related capabilities are provided to users as a subscription-based or pay-per-use service that is accessible in real time over the Internet to multiple external customers.
+It is a style of computing where massively scalable information technology-related capabilities are provided to users as a subscription-based or pay-per-use service that is accessible in real time over the Internet to multiple external customers.
 It can extend the existing capabilities of an IT department and provide significant economies of scale.
 Most organizations that are currently accessing the cloud are using it to supplement their existing IT capabilities.
-In time, they may choose to move all of the computing needs to the cloud.
+In time, many may choose to move all of the computing needs to the cloud.